openzipkin/brave/README.md

 * Add `flume-zipkin-metrics` module.
 See README.md of that module for more information.
 * [pettyjamesm](https://github.com/pettyjamesm): Added alternative Brave public api for use cases where the ThreadLocal approach is not working and you want to have more control over the context scope.
-* Also add RestEasy client support in brave-resteasy-spring module.
+* Update `brave-resteasy-spring` module by adding `BraveClientExecutionInterceptor`.
+This interceptor can be used with the RestEasy client framework and makes the usage of Brave with rest easy even easier as it adds support for server and client side.

 ### 2.0.2 ###